SEKOIA-IO/documentation/docs/getting_started/account_security.md

 4. Provide your password

 !!! note
-    As a mssp community manager, you need to enforce it in each of your managed community.
+    As an MSSP community manager, you need to enforce 2FA in all of your managed communities.

 ### Get the code through an authenticator app